itai-levin/easie/README.md

 For example calls and usage examples, see `exmample_from_ASKCOS_route.ipynb`.

+## How to cite:
+Levin, I, Fortunato, ME, Tan, KL, Coley, CW.
+Computer-aided evaluation and exploration of chemical spaces constrained by reaction pathways.
+AIChE J. 2023;e18234. [doi:10.1002/aic.18234](https://doi.org/10.1002/aic.18234)

-Authors: Itai Levin and Michael Fortunato
+Code contributors: Itai Levin and Michael Fortunato